aztdsynnex/webinar-vmops/README.md

 You should see:

 ```
-Hello from a VM on OpenShift 👋
+Hello from a VM on TDSYnnex OpenShift Virtualiaztion Cluster! ^^
 ```

 ---